nboumaza/double-entry-mvn/README.md

 2. Clone or fork this repo

 3. Building and deploying the Double Entry demo

 	3.1 cd to the base directory where you cloned the source code:

-	from within double-entry-mvn directory, to build the app run: mvn clean install
+	from within double-entry-mvn directory

+	3.2 To build the app simply use: mvn clean install

 	3.2 To run the demo use:  play run

 	click  this url:  http://localhost:9000
 	The first time the app runs it will prompt you for running H2 test DB setup- click on: Apply this script now (The sql scripts located in conf/evolution/default)

 	NOTE: